 We determine if an arrangement is a lease at inception.
 As a lessee, we have lease agreements with lease and non-lease components and have elected to account for such components as a single lease component.
 Our operating lease activities are recorded in operating lease right-of-use assets, current maturities of operating leases, and noncurrent operating lease liabilities in the condensed consolidated balance sheets.
-Finance leases are reflected in property and equipment, net, current portion of long-term debt and finance leases, and longterm debt and finance leases, excluding current portion in the condensed consolidated balance sheets.
+Finance leases are reflected in property and equipment, net, current portion of long-term debt and finance leases, excluding current portion in the condensed consolidated balance sheets.